IBM-Blockchain/blockchain-vscode-extension/README.md

 If you decide to change these ports, you will need to run the `Teardown Fabric Runtime` command before starting it again.
 This is required in order to regenerate the files containing the new port range.

 ## Using transaction data files to submit a transaction
 Instead of manually typing in your arguments when you want to submit or evaluate a transaction, you can instead associate a directory of transaction data with your smart contract, and use the data files in that directory to submit your transaction instead.
+These associations are stored on the gateway that you are connected to when you associate - if you connect to a different gateway that has the same smart contract installed and instantiated, you will have to associate your transaction data directory again.

 To associate a directory of transaction data with your smart contract, run the `Associate Directory for Transaction Data` command, and choose the directory that you want to associate.
 When you submit or evaluate a transaction when you have associated a transaction data directory, you will be able to submit any transaction data in that directory instead of inputting the informattion manually.